HildoBijl/stepwise/packages/skill-definition/README.md

 ### Step 2: processing the Skill Tree

-To process the Skill Tree, pass the raw skill tree to the `processSkillTree` function.
+To create the Skill Tree, pass the raw skill tree to the `createSkillTree` function.

 ```
-const skillTree = processSkillTree(rawSkillTree)
+const skillTree = createSkillTree(rawSkillTree)
 ```

 The result will be a flat object of the form